 Bronwood is a tiny town located in the state of Georgia.
 With a population of 315 people and just one neighborhood, Bronwood is the 439th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Bronwood is generally considered to be a blue-collar town.
-56.43% of the Bronwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bronwood, you'll notice that it is more blue-collar than most other communities in America.
+56.43% of Bronwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bronwood is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Bronwood who work in farm management occupations (12.14%), sales jobs (9.29%), and management occupations (8.57%).

 Bronwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Bronwood have a very low rate of college education: just 6.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Bronwood has a very low overall level of education: only 6.00% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Bronwood in 2022 was $24,252, which is middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $97,008 for a family of four.
 However, Bronwood contains both very wealthy and poor people as well.